lucas-varela/Bodiless-JS/packages/vital-meta/doc/ShadowingMeta.md

 };
 ```

-## Method to shadow if want to control the order of the fields:
+## Shadowing Method to Control the Order of the Fields

-All field tokens are exposed to the Site Builder if you wish to recompose the form and customize what fields your site will use for sharing.
+All field tokens are exposed to the Site Builder if you wish to recompose the form and customize
+what fields your site will use for sharing.

-TIP: As you compose the token you will to do it in reverse order of the order of fields on form as they appear.
+?> **Tip:** As you compose the token, you will to do it in reverse order of the order of the fields
+as they appear on the form.

 ```js
 const Share = asElementToken({
   ...vitalMetaHelmetBase.Share,
   Compose: {